komasaru/mk_sunmoon/README.md

 ```

 When latitude and longitude which you set as arguments are formats like `999°99′99.999″`, You must convert degree formats like `999.9999°`. (e.g. 35°28′20″ -> 35.47222222°)

+If times and azimuth of Sunrise, Sunset are `--:--:--` and `---`, it means that those are "night of the midnight sun" or "polar night".
+If times of Moonrise, Moonset, Moon Meridian Passase are `--:--:--`, it means that those phenomenons are occurred in the target date.

 ## Development